-For the past two decades BWSS has worked to highlight the problems with mediation also known as alternative dispute resolution.
+For the past two decades BWSS has worked to highlight the problems with mediation and intimate partner violence, also known as alternative dispute resolution.
 We highlighted the problems in an open letter to BC Attorney General David Eby.
 Our ED appeared on CBC News Canada Tonight with host Ginella Massa and guest David Morneau to discuss the Divorce Act and the impact of mediation related procedures for women dealing with abusive partners (found here)

 Pamela Cross a feminist lawyer and a well-known and respected expert on violence against women and the law has written the following article on the issue.